-For parts and aftersales services, Honda has got you covered with its multiple dealerships nationwide.
-Parts may be slightly more expensive but the quality is there.
-As a more powerful alternative to the Vios, the City gives you Japanese quality and performance to match.
+When it comes to after-sales services, Honda has got you covered with 40 dealerships nationwide ready to serve you.
+The number is still growing so expect more dealerships to pop up in the coming months.
+Parts might be more expensive, however, rest assured that these are of quality.
+As a more powerful alternative to the Vios, the City gives you Japanese quality and the performance to match.

 Mazda2 (P850,000 - 1,077,400)

-For safety, the Mazda 2 was able to score a 4/5 star rating from the ASEAN NCAP.
-It gets this rating from its dual airbags paired with side and curtain airbags.
+For safety, the Mazda2 was able to score a 4-star rating from the ASEAN NCAP.
+While not as rich in terms of airbags compared to the Vios, its rating is still good as it comes with dual front airbags that are also paired with side and curtain airbags as well.

-As for parts availability, Mazda has you covered with its free three-year periodic maintenance servicing program.
-Along with multiple dealerships nationwide ready to serve you and your vehicle.
-The Mazda 2 is ideal for those who want a shorter vehicle with handling oriented features.
+As for parts availability, Mazda has got you covered with its free three-year periodic maintenance servicing program.
+On top of this, the Japanese brand also has multiple dealerships nationwide that are ready to serve you and your vehicle.
+The Mazda2 is ideal for those who are looking for a slightly shorter vehicle that comes with more handling-oriented features.

 Suzuki Ciaz (P823,000 - 978,000)